t-mart/dotfiles/.github/README.md

 ## System deployment concepts

-- Treat our whole home directory as a repository (a bare one).
+The basic idea is to:

-- Alias git with our shell to `dfgit`.
-The alias also sets where the bare repository lives (`$HOME/.dotfile_config`) and the work tree path to `$HOME`.
+- Designate our whole home directory as a *bare* repository, which allows us to place the typical `.git` directory in a custom spot (`$HOME/.dotfile_config`).
+Inside this bare repository, we selectively choose which files are version-controlled and ignore those that are not.
-- Finally, for quality of life, we configure the repository to not show untracked files, which are the majority of files that exist in a home directory.
-We only care about a specific few.
+- Alias `dfgit` to a specially-flavored invocation of git that is aware of this bare repository.

 This system is heavily inspired by <https://www.atlassian.com/git/tutorials/dotfiles>.